 Tiffany & Co.
-Rings and Earrings
+Jewelry Rings Earrings Bracelets

 It was Tiffany & Co. that introduced the engagement ring as we know it, the "Tiffany Setting" that lifts the stone above the band and into the light.
 Tiffany is also known for pushing the boundaries of jewelry designs and diamond cutting techniques.
 Tiffany designers created brilliant diamond jewelry in the most fashionable styles, from Art Nouveau in the 1890's, Art Deco in the 1920's, to the timeless classics of today.